abhishekarya1/DSA-2k23/arrays.md

 - Longest subarray with 0 sum: same as above, but we don't see the same `sum` ever again (if we see it, we calculate length, not store it back) so we need not check existance before storing in `prefixSum` map unlike above approach, remember to initialize `mp[0] = -1` (sum 0 seen once even before array traversal starts on index -1)

 Majority element `> n/2` times approaches:
-- brute force
+- brute force quadratic
 - frequency hashmap
-- sorting: sort and check mid (need to verify if its actually a majEle)
+- sorting: sort and check mid (index `n/2`) (need to verify if its actually a majEle)
 - building majEle with bitwise: count bits at each position (use `&` mask) for all numbers in array and if its `> n/2`, set it in `ans` (use `|` or) and that'll be majEle at the end (`O(n * log C)` where C can be max 32-bits for ints)
 - optimal: boyer-moore voting algo (need to verify if its actually a majEle)